-How to save your outboard motor from a watery demise.
+How to save your outboard motor if it goes underwater

 Once in every boat owner’s life, it’s likely to happen.
 A Titanic tragedy it is not; someone just forgot to replace the drain plug, and your boat lies submerged at the ramp.
 Fear not.
 A dunked outboard can happen, but you need to act fast!

 Saving your outboard—whether it’s a two or four stroke—from a watery death in fresh or salt water isn’t as hard as most people think.
 But fast action is crucial regardless of salinity.
 Once a waterlogged motor comes into contact with air, corrosive rusting begins.